BitJetKit/tfjs-examples/addition-rnn/README.md

-# TensorFlow.js Example: Addition RNN
+# TensorFlow.js Example: Subtraction RNN

 This example uses an RNN: to compute a two integer difference; but it does string => string translation.
 Although it is not the best two integer subtraction computed, it is a working example.